Friday, 20 November 2009

 Whilst the bonus DVD makes it clear that the album has been a real labour of love, I am so relieved to say that I have never had such misplaced anxiousness.

+My admiration of this band is well documented, so trying to put into words how brilliant it is will be difficult.
 I put it to you that this is one of the most complete, solid, truth-packed, honest and hopeful albums you will hear.

 Yes, Joe is predictably saying that the new Switchfoot album is one of the best. ever.